About Coast

 We aspire to the lean methodology of continuous feedback.

 Every member of our team has a unique perspective and can contribute in valuable ways to both our product and our processes.
 We have formal weekly retrospectives as well as at the end of big projects.
 We don’t take these for granted since they are the best times to reflect on what we did well and where we can make improvements.
-The feedback we give one another is always specific, direct, and honest, and most importantly, it always comes from the desire to make the product better for our customers.
+The feedback we give one another is always specific, direct and honest, and most importantly, it always comes from the desire to make the product better for our customers.
 We also do weekly demos to solicit in-the-moment feedback for work that is in progress and design reviews to critique upcoming feature work.

 Informally, we give shoutouts to each other whenever someone is doing a great job or embodying one of our company’s core values.
 This includes transparency, supporting teammates and our users, or finding innovative, simple ways to make our user experience more delightful or approachable.